COSIMA/cosima-recipes/paper/paper.md

 those workflows independently, a large amount of effort would be repeatedly spent on rebuilding analysis code rather than conducting research using the model output.

-The COSIMA Cookbook fills that need with a domain-specific, openly maintained collection of computational lessons and examples.
+The COSIMA Cookbook facilitates knowledge sharing and accelerates research with a domain-specific, openly maintained collection of computational lessons and examples.
 Its contribution is not a new analysis library; rather, it is a reusable scientific and educational resource that exposes complete, well-documented workflows in the same notebook format in